adam-ballinger/byte-packet/README.md

   - `checksumSize` (number): The size of the checksum to generate.
   - `flag` (number): A flag value to include in the packet header.
 - **Returns:** `Uint8Array`

+###### `splitPacket(packet)`
+The splitPacket function splits a byte packet into its constituent components: header, payload, and checksum.
+It returns an object containing these components.

+- **Parameters:**
+  - `packet` (Uint8Array): The byte packet to be split.
+- **Returns:**
+  - `Object`: An object containing the following properties:
+    - `header` (Uint8Array): A Uint8Array representing the header of the packet.
+    - `payload` (Uint8Array): A Uint8Array containing the payload data of the packet.
+    - `checksum` (Uint8Array): A Uint8Array containing the checksum extracted from the packet.

+###### `info(packet)`
+Extracts metadata and validates a given byte packet.
+It returns an object containing the size of the checksum, the flag from the header, the size of the payload, and whether the packet is valid.

+- **Parameters:**
+  - `packet` (Uint8Array): The byte packet to extract information from.
+- **Returns:**
+  - `Object`: An object containing the following properties:
+    - `checksumSize` (number): The size of the checksum in bytes as extracted from the packet header.
+    - `flag` (number): The flag value from the packet header, representing additional metadata or control information.
+    - `payloadSize` (number): The size of the payload in bytes.
+    - `isValid` (boolean): A boolean value indicating whether the packet's checksum is valid for its payload.

 ###### `encodeBase58(packet)`
 Encodes a byte packet to a Base58-encoded string.